rsptx/awesome-glitch-art/README.md

 ## Contributing

 Found an awesome package, article, blog, video etc.?
-Send me a pull request!
+Open an issue or send me a pull request!
 Just follow the guidelines

 ### Guidelines